Prenuptial Agreements: Benefits, Limitations, Enforceability and Importance

 A divorcing spouse must produce fairly compelling evidence of duress, coercion, or fraud.
 These are some situations that have not been ruled to be sufficient grounds to nullify the agreement: (a) making the signing of the agreement a condition of the marriage, (b) being seven months pregnant, and (c) signing the final version of the agreement just an hour before the wedding ceremony (Francavilla v.
 Francavilla, 969 So.2d 522, 525 Fla.
 4 DCA 2007).

-How AAA Family Law Can Help You Draft a Nuptial Agreement
+How AAA Family Law Can Help You Draft a Prenuptial Agreement

-You need an Orlando family law attorney experienced in drafting these agreements to ensure that it covers all of the legally enforceable provisions that you and your future or current spouse agree to include.
-I have been practicing almost exclusively family law since 2005, representing hundreds of clients.
+You need a family law attorney experienced in drafting these agreements to ensure that it covers all of the legally enforceable provisions that you and your future or current spouse agree to include.
+I have been practicing exclusively family law since 2011, representing hundreds of clients.
 And I will make sure that your agreement will conform to legal requirements that make it enforceable.

-At the consultation I will explain the process of creating a prenuptial or postnuptial agreement and quote you a fixed retainer fee for helping you prepare it before you sign a contract or make a payment.
+At the consultation I will explain the process of creating a prenuptial agreement and quote you a fixed retainer fee cost for helping you prepare it before you sign a contract or make a payment.

 Please read the Articles section for more information on Family Law topics.